Cross-Dimensional Mathematics: A Foundation For STP/STA: From Topological Hyper Group to Hyper Lie Group

 \subsection{Hyper Lie Group}

-\begin{dfn} Assume ${\cal G}=(G,*,{\bf e})$ is a topological hyper group and at the same time it is also an analytic hyper-manifold with both the product and the inverse as analytic mappings.
+\begin{dfn} Assume ${\cal G}=(G,*,{\bf e})$ is a topological hyper group and is also an analytic hyper-manifold with both the product and the inverse as analytic mappings.
 Then ${\cal G}$ is called a hyper Lie group. \end{dfn}

 \begin{exa} Consider ${\cal G}:=(\R^{\infty},\hat{+},{\bf e})$, where ${\bf e}=\{0_{m\times n}\;|\; m,n\in \Z_+\}$.
 Equipped by its Euclidean hyper-manifold structure, ${\cal G}$ is a hyper Lie group. \end{exa}